Jay Fox: Knights of Labor and the Haymarket Riots

 Labor unions were used to unite workers in fighting for better treatment and working conditions for themselves.
 The members of the unions were tired of the way things were and decided to do something about it.
 They began organizing meetings and started to plan strikes and picket lines at their factories.
 One of the largest of these groups was the Knights of Labor (KOL).
-This group is important to our topic because Fox became a member of this union in 1886 when he was sixteen years old.
+Fox became a member of this union in 1886 when he was sixteen years old.
 Upon joining the KOL, Fox agreed to participate in the strike because factory workers wanted the workday brought to consist of a set number of eight hours.
 People were tired of working the almost half day shifts for small amounts of pay which had become the standard of the time.

 Fox and other protesters lined up in front of Malleable Iron Works, where Fox worked, and others at McCormick Reaper Works where things got violent.
 Fox experienced the violence of the McCormick workers where he wandered for a time to see the protestors throwing stones and then the arrival of the police who began shooting people in the crowd; some were injured and even killed.
 Fox described it as "a reign of terror," where police "brutally attacked workers' meetings with clubs and pistols."
 People later gathered at Haymarket square, among these people was Fox.
 The rioters met here to discuss what had happened at the previous strike and the police brutality that had occurred.
 During this gathering a pipe bomb was thrown into the audience, which caused chaos and added to the number of dead.